-On a personal level, take a minute today to phone your favorite CPA/accountant or take him/her out to lunch and wish them a “Happy Accounting Day.”
+Now it’s time for you to put some effort into celebrating this special day.
+Take a minute to phone your favorite CPA/accountant or take him/her out to lunch and wish them a “Happy Accounting Day.”
 Much has been accomplished by accounting professionals!
 After all, who else has the skills, knowledge and desire to turn messy accounts and books into beautiful, balanced numbers?
-It takes a special person!
+It takes a special person – especially after the year we’ve all had!

-Are you in the accounting field and want to take your accounting degree/position to the next level?
-Find out what it takes to become a CPA!
+Are you in the accounting field and want to take your accounting degree/career to the next level?
+Explore all the profession has to offer and find out what it takes to become a CPA!

 - MEMBER CENTER